The Fountainhead: Background and development

 Rand began The Fountainhead (originally titled Second-Hand Lives) following the completion of her first novel, We the Living, in 1934.
 That earlier novel was based in part on people and events familiar to Rand; the new novel, on the other hand, focused on the less-familiar world of architecture.
 She therefore conducted extensive research that included reading many biographies and other books about architecture.
 She also worked as an unpaid typist in the office of architect Ely Jacques Kahn.
 Rand began her notes for the new novel in December 1935.

 Rand wanted to write a novel that was less overtly political than We the Living, to avoid being viewed as "a 'one-theme' author".
 As she developed the story, she began to see more political meaning in the novel's ideas about individualism.
 Rand also planned to introduce the novel's four sections with quotes from Friedrich Nietzsche, whose ideas had influenced her own intellectual development, but she eventually decided that Nietzsche's ideas were too different from hers.
 She edited the final manuscript to remove the quotes and other allusions to him.

 Rand's work on The Fountainhead was repeatedly interrupted.
 In 1937, she took a break from it to write a novella called Anthem.
-One night in June 1938, she almost completely gave up on writing the book, but her husband Frank O'Connor encouraged her in an hours-long conversation, ultimately convincing her not to give up.
+One night in June 1938, she almost gave up on writing the book.
+Her husband Frank O'Connor encouraged her in an hours-long conversation, ultimately convincing her not to give up.
 She also completed a stage adaptation of We the Living that ran briefly in 1940.
 That same year, she became active in politics.
-She first worked as a volunteer in Wendell Willkie's presidential campaign, and then attempted to form a group for conservative intellectuals.
+She first worked as a volunteer in Wendell Willkie's presidential campaign and then attempted to form a group for conservative intellectuals.
 As her royalties from earlier projects ran out, she began doing freelance work as a script reader for movie studios.
 When Rand finally found a publisher, the novel was only one-third complete.